If you buy something via one of our links, we may earn a commission.

 Buying Guide: The Best Dry Scalp Treatment

-Dry scalp is a tricky condition.
-It can start out so subtle that it’s hard to notice, but over time it can become so severe that it interferes with your everyday life.
+A dry scalp is a tricky condition.
+It can start so subtle that it’s hard to notice, but over time it can become so intense that it interferes with your everyday life.
 Whether it’s caused by a dry winter or an ongoing problem with the texture and health of your hair, it’s essential to address the issue so you don’t end up with a severely dry, itchy scalp that’s prone to infection.
 In this guide, we’ll go over the causes of scalp dryness, what to look for in products designed to solve this kind of problem, and how to use them properly to achieve optimal results.

 Causes of Dry Scalp